larina3315/personal-stuff/coding/vsc-flatpak-rust.md

 ## Pre-requisites
 ### For Rust
-1. Download Rust SDK from flathub (org.freedesktop.Sdk.Extension.rust-stable) that matches the freedesktop version of VSC
+- Download Rust SDK from flathub (org.freedesktop.Sdk.Extension.rust-stable) that matches the freedesktop version of VSC
-2. Set "FLATPAK_ENABLE_SDK_EXT=rust-stable" envvar for VSC (via Flatseal)
+- Set "FLATPAK_ENABLE_SDK_EXT=rust-stable" envvar for VSC (via Flatseal)
+### Configuring Rust
+- Install "rust-analyzer", "crates" and "Better TOML" VSC extensions
 ### For terminal/toolbox
-1. Create a toolbox named "devbox" (toolbox create devbox)
+- Create a toolbox named "devbox" (toolbox create devbox)
-2. Set it up however you like
+- Set it up however you like
-3. (Optional) Install rust/cargo with sudo dnf install rust cargo
+- (Optional) Install rust/cargo with sudo dnf install rust cargo

 ## Setup in VSC
 ### Custom toolbox in terminal